Lordsisodia/Luminelle-Partnership/docs/future features/A-B testing components/heatmap-overlay.md

 Data source: `events` where `name='click'` and metadata contains x/y + viewport.

+> ⚠️ Note (recommended hybrid): If we adopt Clarity/Hotjar/OpenReplay for heatmaps, this internal overlay becomes **optional**.
+> It’s only worth building if we explicitly want a vendor-free heatmap, and even then it should be **sampled** to avoid database bloat.

 ## Steps
 1) Query binned clicks (SQL in `dashboard-template.md`): returns `page_path, bin_x, bin_y, clicks`.
 2) Fetch a reference screenshot per page (static asset or playwright shot) sized to same viewport grid.